pearlyna01/thefakeapi/README.md

 A simple CRUD API to create/read/update/delete messages.
 Scripts to setup the API are available.

 ## Getting Started
-- To run this project, there are 2 ways:
-  1. Running locally on your machine
+Running locally on your machine
      - Requirements:
        - Docker Desktop (kubernetes enabled)
        - kubectl